okalova/okalova.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-## Hi there, my name is Jennifer and I am a Molecular Systems Pharmacology Ph.D.
+## Hi there, my name is Jennifer and I am a Pharmacology Ph.D.
 Student at Emory University . ##

 * 🧬 I am conducting research in the Spencer Lab at the AFLAC Pediatric Cancer & Blood Disorders Center of Children's Healthcare of Atlanta.
 * 🔬 At the Spencer Lab I am studying hematopoietic stem cell gene therapy for Hemophilia A as well as Sickle Cell Disease.